vaginessa/dns-wiki/FAQ.md

 * Android Tuner: Same as Avast, but the Firewall is disabled by default.
 * [DonkeyGuard](http://www.repo.xposed.info/node/474): It can't control iptables, but Android's permission, so generally it work but don't restrict some important functions like _write_external_storage_, or AFWall+ log can't be created on your sdcard.
 * orWall: [orWall](https://orwall.org/) is not compatible with AFWall+.
 Please disable it and enable the _Transparent Proxy_ option in Orbot.
+* Adblock Plus: Comes with there own iptables, but it should be no problem to use it together with AFWall+.
+If something went wrong and you like to report a bug, please disabled it first and try to reproduce the problem, if you manually created/enabled a proxy, shut it down first.

 > Generally it's not necessary to use two firewalls together and it could be problematic if you don't know what you are doing, or did you use two knifes at the same time? :8ball:

 <a name="FAQ38"></a>
 ##### (38) Will you integrate any HOSTS blocking option?

-> No (see [#285](https://github.com/ukanth/afwall/issues/285) & [#223] (https://github.com/ukanth/afwall/issues/223)), AFWall+ is a firewall and not a all-in-one solution for all "security" related problems on Android.
+> No, (see [#285](https://github.com/ukanth/afwall/issues/285) & [#223] (https://github.com/ukanth/afwall/issues/223)), AFWall+ is a firewall and not a all-in-one solution for all "security" related problems on Android.
 The goal is to control iptables with some gimmicks such custom scripts and this already implemented.
 A big HOST file can also slow-down non high end smartphones, block some ads which some developer need to get money and can block some sites you may need.
 There are also other solutions to handle it, like [MoaAB](http://forum.xda-developers.com/showthread.php?t=1916098) or and Xposed module called [UnbelovedHosts] (http://repo.xposed.info/module/de.defim.apk.unbelovedhosts).

 <a name="FAQ39"></a>